Govt must set up 'education police' to protect every school child - PPP Chairman

 Click to read all about coronavirus →

-PPP National Chairman, Nana Ofori Owusu has proposed the setting up of an "Education Police" to compel every parent in Ghana to send their children to school.
+Progressive People's Party (PPP) National Chairman, Nana Ofori Owusu has proposed the setting up of an "education police" to compel every parent in Ghana to send their children to school.

 Nana Ofori Owusu was commenting on the first batch of the free Senior High School (SHS) beneficiaries who commenced their final examinations on Monday, July 20, 2020.